HomeBureaucracyAppointmentsHigh Court holds IAS Vikas Garg, IAS Ajoy Sharma, IFS R K...

 NEWS OF THE DAY THEBUCKSTOPPER

-The Punjab and high (HC) held three officers – two IAS and one IFS officer of Punjab guilty of contempt of court.
+The Punjab and high court (HC) held three officers – two IAS and one officer of Punjab guilty of contempt of court.

-These officers include additional chief secretary-cum-financial (forest department), Vikas Garg; , local government, Ajoy Sharma and principal chief conservator of forests, Raman Kant Mishra.
+These officers include additional chief secretary-cum-financial commissioner ( department), Vikas Garg; principal secretary, local , and principal chief conservator of forests, Raman Kant Mishra.

 Officers have been time till October 20 to “purge the contempt”.